ArtifactDB/gobbler/README.md

 If no `..links` file is present in a particular subdirectory, it can be assumed that there are no linked-from files in the same subdirectory.
 This guarantee does not apply recursively, i.e., linked-from files may still be present in nested subdirectories.

+If a symbolic link in the registry would refer to another symbolic link, the Gobbler will automatically create a symbolic link to the actual "ancestral" file during upload or reindexing.
+This avoids potential problems with operating system limits on the depth of symbolic link chains.
+An exception is made for links to files in whitelisted directories (see the [`-whitelist`](#administration) option), which are treated as the files themselves.

 ### Permissions

 The Gobbler supports several levels of permissions: